dzhavat/css-flexbox-cheatsheet/README.md

 * Press `Ctrl + K K` (Win, Linux) / `Cmd + K K` (Mac) keyboard shortcut.
 * Hover any `display: flex` declaration and click the `Open CSS Flexbox Cheatsheet` link in the popup.

 Besides the `Open CSS Flexbox Cheatsheet` link in the hover popup, there’s also an image shown for each flexbox property.
 This aims to make it easier to understand how each property works without opening the cheatsheet.

-This functionality is available for the following file types:
+This is available for the following file types:

 * CSS
 * Less